helmutstrasser/phpstorm-phpcsfixer-docker/README.md

 ![](./images/screen003.png "Shortcut for tool")

-## PHPStorm bug with setting "Synchronize files after execution"
+## PHPStorm bug with setting synchronize files after execution

 Unfortunately the setting "Synchronize files after execution" is not working as intended.
 So if you hit the shortcut to run the external tool,